apatchofnettles/apatchofnettles.github.io/README.md

 # What can hTrack do?

 +    Play audio tracks from your device's local file system with sound reactive visualisations.
-(Demo mode)
+(Demo Mode)
 +    Load audio from a URL / remote resource and play it with descriptive annotations.
 (Single Play)
 +    Catalogue and present albums hosted on remote storage with simple to set up branding and attribution.
+(Static Site)
 +    Manage a gallery of audio visualisations written using Hydra.<br><br>

 # How would I use it?